claudio-silva/grunt-angular-builder/README.md

  |  ...
 ```

-You can, of course, organize your code in any way you want.
+**You can, of course, organize your code in any way you want**.
 The build tool should be able to find and assemble all the related code, no matter into how many files and folders deep it was split to, or in which order they are read.

 #### Take care with module references